Kennyluo4/scATACseq_analysis_pipeline/README.md

 # **scATACseq_analysis_pipeline**
-This is a pipeline for analyzing single cell ATACseq.
+Ziliang Luo

-The analysis takes the bam files from Cellranger, the mapped reads are quality filtered, duplicate removed, and barcode fixed.
+This is a pipeline for analyzing single cell ATACseq data.

-After that, MACS2 is used to call peaks and the blacklist (a bed file showing the known repeat regions) is removed from the called accessible chromatin regions (ACRs).
+It takes the mapping bam files (e.g. from Cellranger), filters the low quality reads by SAMtools, removes PCR duplicates by Picard, modifies the `CB` barcode, and makes Tn5 insertion bed files.

 ## Prerequisite
 Make sure the these software (samtools, picard, bedtools, and macs2) are installed/loaded in the PATH.